ztizzlegaming/CSGOWinBig/README.md

 ### How to setup this project for my own use?
 If you would like to setup this project for your own project, there are a couple of steps you must follow:

 * In src/php/default.php, you must configure your own database credentials.
-The way I have it setup is I have a file outside of the web root with my passwords in it, which I read and get the password for the database from, instead of writing my password directly in the code.
+The way I have it setup is I have a file outside of the web root with my passwords in it, called 'passwords.txt', which I read and get the password for the database from, instead of writing my password directly in the code.
 Then, import database-config.sql to your MySQL database.
 If you want to use a database other than MySQL, you will have to set it up on your own.
-* Because this project utilizes many aspects of the Steam API, you must have a Steam API key of your own.
-I am actually making use of 3 different API keys: one for logging in through Steam, one for getting the users' information of the chat, and one for getting the users' information of items deposited.
-I believe this could be done with only one API key, but I wanted to use a different key for each of these things to keep everything organized and separated.
-Again, like the database password, my API keys are stored outside of the web root for safety, so you will have to change that.
+* Also, because you login through Steam for this site, you must have a Steam API Key.
+You can request a key for yourself [here](https://steamcommunity.com/dev/apikey).
+Like the database password, I also have this key stored outside of the web root in passwords.txt.
+* Here is an example of my passwords.txt:
+{"default-password":"YOUR DATABASE PASSWORD","steamAPIKey":"YOUR STEAM API KEY"}

 ### How can I contribute to this project?
 Please read [CONTRIBUTING.md](https://github.com/ztizzlegaming/csgo-win-big/blob/master/CONTRIBUTING.md).